SyntraLLM/syntrallm/README.md

 # Syntra LLM
 ![Syntra banner](public/syntra-banner.jpg)
-A small, production-ready LLM project rebranded from deepseek_r1.
+A small, production-ready LLM project.
 This monorepo provides a complete setup for training, inference, and publishing to Hugging Face Model Hub.

 ## Features